Azmira Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

-When you consider the protein-boosting effect of the alfalfa meal, this looks like the profile of a kibble containing a modest amount of meat.
+When you consider the protein-boosting effect of the alfalfa meal, this looks like the profile of a kibble containing a below-average amount of meat.

-Azmira is a plant-based kibble using a modest amount of lamb or beef meal as its main source of animal protein, thus earning the brand 3 stars.
+Azmira Dog Food is a plant-based kibble using a below-average amount of lamb or beef meals as its main sources of animal protein, thus earning the brand 3.5 stars.